 • Art of Miniatures in 2600 B.C.

-• Guitar in 5000 B.C., “Gui” means three in old Persian and “Tar” means rope, guitar had three ropes at the beginning and changed with time.
+• Guitar in 5000 B.C., “Gui” means three in old Persian (Now Iran) and “Tar” means rope, guitar had three ropes at the beginning and changed with time.

 • Valentines (a day of Love) was first founded by Cyrus the Great in 538 BCE.